-- Criterion 1: At least one study showing a statistically significant or substantively important positive effect. - Met.
-EIR® had one study that showed a statistically significant positive effect and had a strong design.
+Criterion 1: At least one study showing a statistically significant or substantively important positive effect.

+Met.
+The one study showed a statistically significant positive effect and had a strong design.

-• Criterion 2: No studies showing a statistically significant or substantively important negative effect AND fewer or the same number of studies showing indeterminate effects than showing statistically significant or substantively important positive effects.
+• Criterion 2: No studies showing a statistically significant or substantively important negative effect and fewer or the same number of studies showing indeterminate effects than showing statistically significant or substantively important positive effects.